bestpotato1/MachineLanguage/README.txt

 Instructions on how to compile c++ program:

-G++ compiler version 13.1.0 must be installed
-In command line, run:
+At least g++ compiler version 13.1.0 must be installed In command line, run:

-g++ main.cpp -o machinelanguage
+g++ main.cpp assembler.cpp -o machinelanguage
 ./machinelanguage